KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/kaleid0sc0pe.rst

    * - Segmentation
      - Float
      - Kaleidoscope segmentation / 128.
 Segmentations of 1, 2 or multiples of 4 work best.
 Default **16** (16/128 = 0.125)
-   * - Source segment
+   * - Source Segment
      - Float
      - Centre of source segment if :guilabel:`Specify source segment` is **on**.
 0 is in +x and rotates counter clockwise
-   * - Edge threshold
+   * - Edge Threshold
      - Float
      - Edge threshold / 4, reflections outside the image but within this distance clamp to the edge.
 Default is **0**
+   * - Background Color
+     - Picker
+     - Color to use if reflection lies outside of source image and not reflecting back in (:guilabel:`Reflect edges` is **off**).
+Default is pink.